OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

     * An assignment to the `Office.initialize` method that, in turn, assigns a handler to the `getGraphAccessTokenButton` button click event.
     * A `showResult` method that will display data returned from Microsoft Graph (or an error message) at the bottom of the task pane.
     * A `logErrors` method that will log to console errors that are not intended for the end user.
-    * Code that implements the fallback authorization system that the add-in will use in scenarios where SSO is not supported or has errored.
+    * Code that implements the fallback authorization system that the add-in will use in scenarios where SSO is not supported or an error occurred.

 1. Below the assignment to `Office.initialize`, add the code below.
 About this code, note: